learn-mongodb-the-hardway/mongodb-index-recommender/docs_template/content/tutorials/quickstart.md

 draft: false
 ---

 Welcome to the QuickStart guide.
-In this guide we are going to cover how to use the tool to extract a schema from a MongoDB database and review then apply the validation schema to MongoDB.
-We are going to follow the following steps in the tutorial.
+In this guide we are going to cover how to use the tool to extract a list of optimized indexes for a MongoDB collection.
+We are going to showcase how the tool can extract index candidates from the `system. profile` collection, merge it with existing collection indexes and optimize the indexes.

 1. Preload some dummy data into a running MongoDB instance.
+    - Create an existing index.
-2. Run the tool against MongoDB to extract the Schema of the collections.
+2. Run the tool against MongoDB to extract Recommended list of indexes for the collection.
-3. Apply the Schemas to the existing collections.
+3. Apply the Index recommendations to the collection.
-4. Validate that the schemas are present on the collections.
+4. Validate that the indexes are present on the collections.

 ## Pre-Requisities